Rohith131102/Scala_mid_assignment/README.md

 The given code defines a class BucketRange with a single function getRange that takes a double value num as input, calculates the bucket range for the given value.

 If the value of the last two digits after the decimal point is greater than or equal to 50, then the bucket range is from `num - (last two digits/1000) + 0.050 to num + (99 - last two digits)/1000`.
 Otherwise, the bucket range is from `num - (last two digits/1000) to num + (49 - last two digits)/1000`.
+#### Code
 ```
     var lastTwoDigits = ((num*1000)%100).toDouble  // Fetching the last two digits
     var leftRange = 0.0